wbaby/Quiescis/README.md

 <b>Quescis</b> is a powerful Remote Access Trojan for windows computer on C++

 ## Update 1.2.2
-     1. Stable and fster command to get system information
+     1. Stable and fast command to get system information

 ![alt text](img/header.png)